Ramisous/Analysis_of_European_Soccer_Matches_using_Spark_SQL/query_questions/easy_level_queries.md

     ```

-5. Select and show the results of the last stage games in the English league
+5. Select and show the results of the last stage games in the English league in the 2011/2012 season
     ```
     +---------+-----+--------------------+-----+-----------------------+
     |season   |stage|Home team           |Score|Away team              |